 - Collaborate with consumers (and staff) in assessing their needs, develop treatment goals, objectives, methodologies, timeliness, and evaluate progress toward goals.

-- May participate in the Access function as assigned.
+- Participate in the Access function as assigned.

 - Provide consultation to other community agencies and professionals (police, courts, clergy, etc.) as needed.